andraugust/andraugust.github.io/thermo-1.md

 ## Temperature

 Of all the quantities in thermodynamics, temperature is probably the most intuitive---we experience it constantly.
 But what is temperature objectively?
-We know that when two systems exchange energy for long enough they reach a point where their "temperature" is the same.
+When two systems exchange energy for long enough we know they reach a point where their "temperature" is the same.
 So let's imagine what happens when two gases exchange energy, then see what we can derive about their equilibrium state.

-Imagine two gas chambers with a wall between them.
-The wall allows energy to pass from one gas to the other through random molecular collisions while preventing any particles from moving between chambers.
+Imagine two cylinders of gas with a wall between them.
+The wall allows energy to pass from one gas to the other through random molecular collisions, yet prevents particles from moving between chambers.
 In otherwords, the gases only exchange energy.
-If the energy of each gas is $$U_1$$ and $$U_2$$, the total system energy is
+If the energy of each gas is $$U_1$$ and $$U_2$$, the system's energy is

 $$